 The ingredients listed above contain a range of chemical with skin lightening, anti-fungal and antibacterial properties.
-When you apply Carotone Black Spot Corrector, the formulation starts working within minutes by penetrating the pores of your skin and melting off top layers that are discoloured, patched, or dried out.
+When you apply Carotone Black Spot Corrector, the formulation starts working within minutes by penetrating the pores of your skin and melting off top layers that are discolored, patched, or dried out.

 In essence, the deep penetrating action of acidic agents in Carotone Black Spot Corrector (which would ordinarily be too harsh on the skin) is moderated by the soothing action of the organic oils and retinol in the cream’s composition.

 However, two of the main ingredients of Carotone Black Spot Corrector cream (i.e. Kojic acid and hydroquinone) are central to its skin lightening and dark spot eliminating action, and are therefore of particular concern from a safety perspective.

-If you have been using Carotone Black Spot Corrector and you’ve noticed redness, itching, rashes or breakage on your skin, then that’s the effect of kojic acid – and it will get to a point where the damage can’t be undone if you use the product long enough!
+If you have been using Carotone Black Spot Corrector and you’ve noticed redness, itching, rashes or breakage on your face, then that’s the effect of kojic acid – and it will get to a point where the damage can’t be undone if you use the product long enough!

-On the other hand, hydroquinone is the major ingredient used in most bleaching creams and skin lightening lotions, and even though the amount of it used in Carotone Black Spot Corrector is listed as only 2% hydroquinone, we can’t be too sure that it is not much more in reality.
+On the other hand, hydroquinone is the major ingredient used in most bleaching creams, dark spot removing creams, and skin lightening lotions.
+Even though the amount of it used in Carotone Black Spot Corrector is listed as only 2% hydroquinone, we can’t be too sure that it is not much more in reality.

-Any cream or lotion with strong concentrations of hydroquinone and kojic acid is essentially a bleaching cream, and even though you might enjoy the ‘whiter’ complexion you’re getting from it for a short while, you must be prepared for the skin damage and regret that might come in later years.
+If you’re happy that Carotone bleaches your skin, well, even though you might enjoy the ‘whiter’ complexion you’re getting from it in the short term, you must be prepared for the eventual long-term skin damage and regret that might follow years later.

 Depending on the formulation along with other ingredients, the real concentration of these agents may be more than stated, which increases the likelihood that the cream can cause too much skin bleaching and unpleasant side effects in the long run.

-While Carotone Black Spot Corrector cream continues to be very popular especially among ladies, it is important to proceed with caution if you choose to use this product.
+While Carotone Black Spot Corrector cream continues to be very popular especially among ladies, it is important to proceed with caution if you choose to use Carotone cream because of its potentially harmful side effects in the long run.
 It is not advisable to use it for a prolonged period as if it were a regular cream.

 For serious cases of black spots and acne scars, you may use the Carotone cream only for a very short term, and then discontinue its usage when you notice that the dark spots or acne scars have cleared.
-You should never use the Carotone Black Spot corrector indefinitely as part of your daily skin care regimen.
+You should never use the Carotone Black Spot Corrector lotion indefinitely as part of your daily skin care regimen.

 One of such alternatives is something called Vitamin C Serum, which is an all-natural skincare formulation to brighten your skin and clear out dark spots and acne scars.
-You may also consider soap-based remedies such as good quality carrot soaps (rather than creams and lotions), which can help you achieve the same objectives without running the risk of doing long term damage to your skin.
+You may also consider soap-based remedies such as good quality carrot soaps (rather than creams and lotions), which can help you achieve beautiful and spotless skin without the risk of long-term damage to your skin.